Vincent asks: I was hoping to see some scenes where the children were being taught basic subjects. How are academics taught in this environment?

 Pam writes: What is the rate of successful transition into adulthood for past students?
 How many actually become successful adults?

 Diamond:We are not exactly sure of the success rate as we have no longitudinal study.
 The anecdotal stories and contacts we have from ex-pupils from the 1950s, ’60s, ’70s, ’80s and ’90s are usually very positive — they often regard their stay at the school as their first experience of a childhood.
 We have some very moving testimonies from former pupils.

 Vikki asks: Working with the children must take its toll.
 What training does the staff receive?
 How extensive is the training and who conducts it?
 What kind of support does the staff have at the site?

 Diamond: Yes, the work is very emotionally and physically challenging.
 Staff selection processes are very thorough.
-Each staff member has induction training for year one, then join our foundation degree 'therapeutic work with children and young people.'
-All staff have regular individual and group supervision, team reflective spaces underpinned by psychodynamic theory and regular team meetings, and access to psychotheraputic consultation.
-All staff have 'proact scip UK' physical intevention training.
+Each staff member has induction training for year one, then join our foundation degree ‘therapeutic work with children and young people.’
+All staff have regular individual and group supervision, team reflective spaces underpinned by psychodynamic theory and regular team meetings, and access to psychotherapeutic consultation.
+All staff have ‘proact scipr UK’ physical intervention training.
 We place a strong emphasis on supporting and training our staff.